ginger-society/docs/docs/ginger-book/config.md

 The same effect can be achieved by creating a file `.ladle/head.html`.

-You can use this to modify the [Ladle's UI](https://github.com/tajo/ladle/blob/main/packages/ladle/lib/app/ladle.css), for example to remove margins around the stories:
+You can use this to modify the [GingerBook's UI](https://github.com/tajo/ladle/blob/main/packages/ladle/lib/app/ladle.css), for example to remove margins around the stories:

 ```js
 /** @type {import('@ladle/react').UserConfig} */